-The future has landed
+The future has landed.

 And there are no hoverboards or flying cars.

-Just coders.
-Lots and lots of coders.
+Just scientists.
+Lots and lots of scientists.

 For starters, I'm a Computer Science and Math double major at the College of William & Mary, Class of 2027.